Certification FAQs

 Q: I am a student, and I will not be able to qualify for GISP Certification for several years.
 What are my options to pursue the certification?

 A: You can start the application process for a GISP Certification at any stage of your career!
 Registering on the site is free, and when you are ready to start the official process, you will have 6 years to complete all requirements.
-You can start the process by taking the exam, after you have paid the $ 100 application fee and the $ 250 exam fee.
+You can start the process by taking the exam.
 After you pass the exam, you will have up to 6 years from the time of your application to obtain the 4 years full-time geospatial experience and to submit and have your portfolio reviewed and approved.

 Q: Can I use the "GISP" designation without having applied for certification?